Howard Hawks: Early life and background

 Howard Winchester Hawks was born in Goshen, Indiana.
 He was the first-born child of Frank Winchester Hawks (1865–1950), a wealthy paper manufacturer, and his wife, Helen Brown (née Howard; 1872–1952), the daughter of a wealthy industrialist.
-Hawks's family on his father's side were American pioneers and his ancestor John Hawks had emigrated from England to Massachusetts in 1630.
+Hawks's family on his father's side were American pioneers, and his ancestor John Hawks had emigrated from England to Massachusetts in 1630.
 The family eventually settled in Goshen and by the 1890s was one of the wealthiest families in the Midwest, due mostly to the highly profitable Goshen Milling Company.

 Hawks's maternal grandfather, C. W. Howard (1845–1916), had homesteaded in Neenah, Wisconsin, in 1862 at age 17.
 Within 15 years he had made his fortune in the town's paper mill and other industrial endeavors.
 Frank Hawks and Helen Howard met in the early 1890s and married in 1895.
-Howard Hawks was the eldest of five children and his birth was followed by Kenneth Neil Hawks (August 12, 1898 – January 2, 1930), William Bellinger Hawks (January 29, 1901 – January 10, 1969), Grace Louise Hawks (October 17, 1903 – December 23, 1927) and Helen Bernice Hawks (1906 – May 4, 1911).
+Howard Hawks was the eldest of five children, and his birth was followed by Kenneth Neil Hawks (August 12, 1898 – January 2, 1930), William Bellinger Hawks (January 29, 1901 – January 10, 1969), Grace Louise Hawks (October 17, 1903 – December 23, 1927), and Helen Bernice Hawks (1906 – May 4, 1911).
 In 1898, the family moved back to Neenah where Frank Hawks began working for his father-in-law's Howard Paper Company.

 Between 1906 and 1909, the Hawks family began to spend more time in Pasadena, California, during the cold Wisconsin winters in order to improve Helen Hawks's ill health.
 Gradually, they began to spend only their summers in Wisconsin before permanently moving to Pasadena in 1910.
-The family settled in a house down the street from Throop Polytechnic Institute and the Hawks children began attending the school's Polytechnic Elementary School in 1907.
+The family settled in a house down the street from Throop Polytechnic Institute, and the Hawks children began attending the school's Polytechnic Elementary School in 1907.
 Hawks was an average student and did not excel in sports, but by 1910 had discovered coaster racing, an early form of soapbox racing.
-In 1911, Hawks's youngest sibling Helen died suddenly of food poisoning.
+In 1911, Hawks's youngest sibling, Helen, died suddenly of food poisoning.
 From 1910 to 1912, Hawks attended Pasadena High School.
-But in 1912, the Hawks family moved to nearby Glendora, California, where Frank Hawks owned orange groves.
+In 1912, the Hawks family moved to nearby Glendora, California, where Frank Hawks owned orange groves.
 Hawks finished his junior year of high school at Citrus Union High School in Glendora.
 During this time he worked as a barnstorming pilot.